codegangsta/bwag/deployment/README.md

 ```

 Specifically to run Go applications, we need to also specify a `.godir` file to
-tell heroku which dir is infact our package directory.
+tell heroku which dir is in fact our package directory.

 ```
 deploygo